Weizhi-Du/weizhi-du.github.io/_pages/about.md

 Additional Information
 ======
 Aside of academics, I'm an outdoor enthusiast and participated in two 26-day wilderness experiences in the Death Valley in March 2022 and March 2023.
 I'm also a creative writer with a focus on identity and non-fiction creations.
 I work on art projects such as ceramics, paintings, and digital artworks as well.
-In addition, I co-founded [Milabot Automations](https://milabot.net/){:target="_blank"}, a student startup that provides customized AI ChatBot Automation solutions for middle and small enterprises, and am currently serving as the co-CEO and the CTO.
+In addition, I co-founded the student startup [Milabot Automations](https://milabot.net/){:target="_blank"} and am in charge of the technology and operation.